chubes4/chubes-docs/docs/sync-guide.md

 ## Overview

-The sync system allows you to automatically import documentation from external repositories, convert Markdown to HTML, and organize content using the codebase taxonomy.
+The sync system allows you to automatically import documentation from external repositories, convert Markdown to HTML, and organize content using the project taxonomy.
 Version 0.2.1 introduces enhanced project-based sync with improved term management and hierarchical subpath support.

 ## Key Concepts